Frobenius modules over multivariate Robba rings: Abstract

 \section{Abstract}

-We describe a class of multivariate series rings generalizing the usual Robba ring over a $p$-adic field, and develop a partial slope theory for Frobenius modules over such rings.
-This involves passage to certain perfect closures, invocation of results from papers of the first author and R. Liu, and a descent argument.
-We also show how this construction gives rise to locally analytic vectors inside certain analogues of $(\phi, \Gamma)$-modules and to a conjectural generalization of the Cherbonnier-Colmez theorem on the overconvergence of $p$-adic Galois representations.
+We describe a class of multivariate series rings generalizing the usual Robba ring over a $p$-adic field, and give a basic development of $\varphi$-modules over such rings.
+This makes it possible to give a unified survey of a number of recent developments in $p$-adic Hodge theory.

 In $p$-adic Hodge theory, a prominent role is played by certain $p$-adic power series rings known as \emph{Robba rings}.
-To be precise, the Robba ring with coefficients in a field $K$ (typically a finite extension of $\QQ_p$) is the ring of formal sums $\sum_{n \in \ZZ} c_n \pi^n$ with coefficients in $K$ which converge on some annulus of the form $* < |\pi| < 1$.
+The Robba ring with coefficients in a nonarchimedean field $K$ is the ring of formal sums $\sum_{n \in \ZZ} c_n \pi^n$ with coefficients in $K$ which converge on some annulus of the form $* < |\pi| < 1$.
 In practice, such rings typically come equipped with extra structure, especially a \emph{Frobenius endomorphism} which on the subring of series with integral coefficients is a lift of some power of the Frobenius endomorphism modulo $p$.

-A key structural result about Frobenius endomorphisms over Robba rings is the classification of semilinear Frobenius actions on finite projective modules over Robba rings in terms of certain numerical invariants called \emph{slopes}; this is the focus of several prior papers by the author \cite{kedlaya-local, kedlaya-revisited, kedlaya-relative}.
-There is a strong analogy with the classification of vector bundles on curves, as most vividly demonstrated by the reinterpretation of slope theory in the work of Fargues and Fontaine \cite{fargues-fontaine} (see also \cite[\S 6]{kedlaya-liu1}).
-In particular, the case when all slopes are equal to zero (i.e., that of an \emph{\'etale} Frobenius action) is closely related to Galois representations in much the same way that polystable vector bundles of degree 0 on a Riemann surface are related to unitary fundamental group representations via the theorem of Narasimhan--Seshadri \cite{narasimhan-seshadri}.

-In recent work of the author with Liu \cite{kedlaya-liu1}, some constructions have begun to appear which constitute \emph{relative} versions of the theory of Frobenius actions over Robba ring.
-One important difference is that these constructions generalize not Robba rings themselves, on which the Frobenius action is not surjective, but their so-called \emph{perfect closures} for the action of Frobenius.
-Another important difference is that the analogues of slopes are no longer single numbers, but rather functions on certain topological spaces which may be viewed as \emph{perfectoid spaces} in the sense of Scholze \cite{scholze1}.